 - School staff

 The School Social Worker / School Social/Emotional Behaviour Consultant will determine the need of the student and will contact the parent/guardian.
 A meeting with the student will be arranged at the school that the student attends.

 If the School Social Worker / School Social/Emotional Behaviour Consultant determines that the student’s needs are beyond their scope of practice, or beyond the mandate of the program, they will recommend alternate community supports.

-Youth Education Support Workers work with children, youth, and staff in schools, and they focus on universal supports for the promotion and prevention of Mental Health.
-This program is funded through community grants in some PRSD schools.
+Student Support Workers work with children, youth, and staff in schools, and they focus on universal supports for the promotion and prevention of Mental Health.
+This program is funded through Alberta Education through the Mental Health in Schools Pilot Program.